 The Law Commission review of wildlife law in England and Wales concluded that the existing legislation is not sufficient to control and eradicate invasive non-native species.
-The Infrastructure Act 2015 includes provisions that were recommended in the Law Commission's review that seek to provide better legislation to control and eradicate invasive non-native species.
-The Act provides powers for environment authorities to enter into "species control agreements" (SCA) with owners of premises where the authority considers that an invasive non-native species is present.
+The Infrastructure Bill will amend the Wildlife & Countryside Act 1981.
+A new Schedule 9A will be inserted into the Act to empower environment authorities to enter into "species control agreements" (SCA) with owners of premises where the authority considers that an invasive non-native species is present.

-Further powers also allow environment authorities to make species control orders (SCO).
-If the owners of premises fail to comply with or agree to an SCA, the authority can make an SCO.
+Further powers will be given to the environment authorities to make species control orders (SCO).
+If the owner of premises fails to comply with or agree to an SCA, the authority can make an SCO.
 This can require the owner to carry out species control operations or can allow the authority itself to do so.
-However, Defra has stated that the intended use of these powers is to support national eradication programmes and that their use for widespread species such as Japanese knotweed could be considered disproportionate.
+However, Defra has stated that the intended use of these powers is to support national eradication programmes and that their use for widespread species such as Japanese knotweed would be considered disproportionate.